-The main injury children suffer with radiators is when they burn themselves by touching them when they’re hot.
+The main injury children suffer from radiators is when they burn themselves by touching them when they’re hot.
 Children, therefore, need to be educated about the dangers of touching radiators from the earliest possible age.
-However, if you don’t think the message is getting through, as an additional safety measure, the organisation Safe Kids recommends putting a fireguard around your radiators, or boxing them in with radiator covers.
+However, if you don’t think the message is getting through, as an additional safety measure, the organisation Safe Kids recommends putting a fireguard around your radiators or boxing them in with radiator covers.

 But that’s not always practical.
 And if you’ve gone to a lot of trouble and expense to fit designer radiators around your house, the last thing you want to do is cover them up!

 Our solution is to fit a more child-friendly radiator in the children’s room.
 The Play has been designed to have a lower surface temperature – whilst still heating the room efficiently – which is less likely to cause burns.
 The Play also has rounded corners to make it safer if children accidentally fall against it.
 And best of all, it’s fun and colourful.

 On a practical level, it’s also effective if you’re using solar energy systems, but the power can be boosted if necessary.